-The present international orientation of MindLeaps is the company’s second iteration.
-The company, originally named RDDC: Rebecca Davis Dance Company, was created in 2005 with a focus on developing original, full-length contemporary ballets based on famous literary works, significant historical events and modern social issues.
+The present international orientation of MindLeaps is the organization’s second iteration.
+The company, originally named RDDC: Rebecca Davis Dance Company, was created in 2005 with a focus on developing original, full-length contemporary ballets based on celebrated literary works, significant historical events and modern social issues.
 With its home base in Philadelphia from 2005-2010, RDDC premiered a total of six ballets with its troupe of professional dancers: Antigone (2006), Helen Keller (2007), DARFUR (2008), Greed: The Tale of Enron (2009), Van Gogh (2009), and Braving the New World (2010).
-At the same time, RDDC ran a pre-professional training program for 12-18 year olds that utilized a combination of ballet, jazz and modern classes to develop diversified young dancers.
+At the same time, RDDC ran a pre-professional training program for 12 to 18 year olds that utilized a combination of ballet, jazz and modern classes to develop diversified young dancers.

 After creating the 2008 production entitled DARFUR, Rebecca Davis began traveling to post-genocide countries to examine the effects of ethnic conflict and the steps towards reconciliation.
 During her travels, she recognized that street children had a deep love of dance.
 Returning to RDDC in Philadelphia, she decided to begin projects abroad that would give street children a safe haven through dance classes.
 As Rebecca’s knowledge and experience grew in the field of international development, she realized that RDDC could be positioned to help children in post-conflict areas if the dance lessons were combined with an educational model to develop street children’s basic learning skills.

 In 2010, the RDDC Board of Directors decided to re-orient the company to focus solely on developing these programs abroad.
 The headquarters was moved to New York City in 2013, and the company underwent an official name change and re-positioning, unveiling the name “MindLeaps” in 2014.Hear Rebecca speak about her personal professional transition in her TedX Talk.